mmostafa886/AutomationExercise_Selenium/README.md

 # Automation Exercise (using Selenium)
 ### This is the same project as (https://github.com/mmostafa886/AutomationExercise) but this one is using the native Selenium
+## Project Contents
+- A set of Web Tests under `src/test/java/WebTest.java` which contain only Web actions.
+- A set of API Tests under `src/test/java/ApiTest.java` which contain only API actions/calls.
+- A set of Mixed Tests under `src/test/java/MixedTest.java` which contain a mix of Web & API actions & calls.
 ## Test Execution
 ### Normal Execution
 1. Execute All Tests: mvn clean test